liferay/liferay-mobile-sdk/modules/push-notifications-portlet/README.md

 ### Configuration

 The portlet's *Configuration* tab is where you specify the settings for sending push notifications from your portal.
 Note that there are separate settings for Android and iOS.
 This is because Android and iOS use different push notification services.
 Note that if you don't need to send notifications to both platforms, you only need to set the properties for the platform you're sending them to.

+![Configuration tab](./images/configuration.png)

-Also, you don't have to use this UI to configure the portlet.
-You can manually set the properties in the portlet's `portlet.properties` file, which is located in the `/push-notifications-portlet/WEB-INF/classes` folder.
+You don't have to use this UI to configure the portlet.
+You can also manually set the properties in the portlet's `portlet(-ext).properties` file, which is located in the `/push-notifications-portlet/WEB-INF/classes` folder.
 However, each time you make changes to this file you need to restart your portal for them to take effect.
 You should also note that any changes made through the UI take precedence over those set manually in `portlet.properties`.

-![Configuration tab](./images/configuration.png)

 Next, you'll learn how to configure the portlet for sending push notifications to Android and iOS devices.